Aimeedeer/org-notes/content/hacking/gamedev.md

 > goals and constrains
 >
-> "What you want to do", not instructures about "How to do"
+> "What you want to do", not instructions about "How to do"
 >
 > Pattern matching